NixOS/nixpkgs/doc/contributing/coding-conventions.chapter.md

 - Do not use tab characters, i.e. configure your editor to use soft tabs.
 For instance, use `(setq-default indent-tabs-mode nil)` in Emacs.
 Everybody has different tab settings so it’s asking for trouble.

 - Use `lowerCamelCase` for variable names, not `UpperCamelCase`.
-Note, this rule does not apply to package attribute names, which instead follow the rules in <xref linkend="sec-package-naming"/>.
+Note, this rule does not apply to package attribute names, which instead follow the rules in [](#sec-package-naming).

 - Function calls with attribute set arguments are written as